iShares Premium Money Market ETF Common Class (CMR) to Issue Monthly Dividend of $0.20 on July 31st

 iShares Premium Money Market ETF Common Class (TSE:CMR – Get Free Report) declared a monthly dividend on Friday, July 26th, TickerTech reports.
-Stockholders of record on Wednesday, July 31st will be paid a dividend of 0.20 per share on Wednesday, July 31st.
-This represents a $2.40 annualized dividend and a dividend yield of 4.78%.
+Investors of record on Wednesday, July 31st will be given a dividend of 0.20 per share on Wednesday, July 31st.
+This represents a $2.40 dividend on an annualized basis and a yield of 4.78%.
 The ex-dividend date is Friday, July 26th.
-This is a boost from iShares Premium Money Market ETF Common Class’s previous monthly dividend of $0.19.
+This is a positive change from iShares Premium Money Market ETF Common Class’s previous monthly dividend of $0.19.

 - Five stocks we like better than iShares Premium Money Market ETF Common Class